wavefrontHQ/docs/pages/doc/csp_getting_started.md

 A VMware Cloud services account is a user (human) account in VMware Cloud services with which you can access all of your service instances, including Operations for Applications.
 A VMware Cloud services account logs in to VMware Cloud services with an email address and password.
 A VMware Cloud services account can be one of the following:
 - A VMware account (VMware ID) that you create in the VMware Cloud Services Console.

-    You can create a VMware account independently, while onboarding a service instance, or while signing up to a service instance with an invitation link.
+    You can create a VMware account independently, while [onboarding](start_trial.html) a service, or while [signing up](log_in_to_tanzu_observability.html#sign-up-with-an-email-invitation) to a service with an invitation link.
 - Your corporate account if your enterprise domain is federated.
-You might still need to create a VMware account and link it to your corporate account if you need to access billing information in the organization.See [What is enterprise federation and how does it work](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html)
+You might still need to create a VMware account and link it to your corporate account if you need to access billing information in the organization.
+See [What is enterprise federation and how does it work](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html)

 ## What Is a VMware Cloud Organization?